developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/mx/app-management/index.md

     items:
       - title: App Manager
         url: /mx/5-0/app-management/appmgr
+        icon: /mx/icons/app_manager.png
-        description: The AppMgr allows you manage the set of user applications that are nstalled on the device.
+        description: The AppMgr allows you manage the set of user applications that are installed on the device.
         urls:
           - title: "4.2"
             url: /mx/4-2/app-management/appmgr